StranikS-Scan/StranikS_Scan-Server/README.md

 # StranikS_Scan-Server
-Ñonfiguration files provide access control to the NAS-server and its resources from the program and other sources.
+Configuration files provide access control to the NAS-server and its resources from the program and other sources.
 While providing the ability to change addresses and control access to the server.

 ### Description
 Format of the main **ini**-file: